NancokPS2/mewgenics-gon-map/README.md

 - LeaveBehind: This is an special kind of list that defines the type of "thing" to leave behind, then its identifier.
 The one example i found is `object CharmedMaggot`
 - ObjectOnHit: Same as above, may not work if the target area is occupied.
 Used by Dump
 - SpawnThingIfHitKills: Spawns something on kill.
 Defined as an ident
+- BounceObject: Throws an object at the target which bounces off them, dealing damage.
+Defined as an ident.
+Used by Stun (the spell)

 #### Potentially removed/unused.
 There's no guarantee these will work.
 - TilesMovedToStrength